Codecademy/docs/content/css/concepts/color-functions/color-functions.md

   - "paths/front-end-engineer-career-path"
 ---

 CSS color functions are used, and only used, as values for color properties.

-The main color functions are: